Having an MRI at UCSF doesn’t have to be an unpleasant experience. As one patient in our Precision Spine and Peripheral Nerve Center said:

 Other general questions you may have regarding preparation can be found on the Prepare for a Magnetic Resonance Imaging (MRI) page.

-Dr. Bonnie Joe describe what it is like to get an MRI exam.
+Dr. Bonnie Joe describes what it is like to get an MRI exam.

 Still uneasy about having an MRI exam?